open-dynaMIX/raiseorlaunch/README.rst

 ~~~~~~~~~~~~

 Installing it directly with the setup.py creates a script-entry-point that
 adds ~150ms delay.
-This is not acceptable for this kind of application.
+That's not acceptable for this kind of application.

 This can be prevented, if creating a wheel first and installing that (needs
 `wheel <https://pypi.python.org/pypi/wheel>`__ and